ClimenteA/simple-firebase/README.md

 - add pagination for `find` method (probably by using generators)
 - list collections and files (probably just a simple `collectionList` and `fileList` collection in firestore)
+- automatic generation of security rules (limit fields, prohibid writes if user was the one who added the document, limit generation of collections)

 **Feel free to fork it and improve it!**